 U.S. 95 follows the Colorado River north from San Luis, Arizona to Nevada via Yuma, Quartzsite, and Needles, California.
 Due to the searing heat of the Mojave Desert commonly affecting the Colorado River region, these towns occasionally make weather headlines with national high temperatures.

 By 2009, initial widening of U.S. 95 to four lanes from the state line north to Boulder City was completed.
-Traveling at-grade, the expressway passes through Piute Valley to Searchlight, where U.S. 95 meets Nevada 164.
-Nevada 164 stems west from the unincorporated community to western reaches of Piute Valley and the New York Mountains near the California state line.
+Traveling at-grade, the expressway passes through Piute Valley to Searchlight, where U.S. 95 meets SR 164.
+SR 164 stems west from the unincorporated community to western reaches of Piute Valley and the New York Mountains near the California state line.
 Searchlight otherwise is includes a handful of motorists services.
-Long-term plans call for eventual conversion of U.S. 95 to freeway standards, which would likely include a bypass of Searchlight.
+Long term plans called for eventual conversion of U.S. 95 to freeway standards, which would likely include a bypass of Searchlight.
 Despite increasing traffic, there are no active plans to expand U.S. 95 to freeway standards south of the state line.

 Joshua trees dot the landscape through this southernmost corner of Nevada, but they dwindle in number as U.S. 95 heads toward Henderson and Las Vegas.
 Rock outcrops and sagebrush are the normal scenery in this part of the state, along with arid mountains and ridges.
 Additionally an array of transmission lines cross U.S. 95 through El Dorado Valley, carrying power from hydroelectric generators along the Colorado River.

-U.S. 95 merges with U.S. 93 presently at a diamond interchange in rural areas of west Boulder City.
-Construction of the Boulder City Bypass through early 2018 will shift U.S. 95 onto the new Interstate 11 at a parclo interchange being built further south.
-The 12.5 mile freeway will encircle built up areas of Boulder City east to Hoover Dam and west through Railroad Pass.
+U.S. 95 previously converged with U.S. 93 at a diamond interchange in rural areas of west Boulder City.
+U.S. 95 was relocated onto an overlap with I-11/U.S. 93 on the Boulder City Bypass at a parclo interchange built further south.
+Opened on August 9, 2018, the Boulder City Bypass is a 12.5 mile long freeway encircling built up areas of Boulder City east to Hoover Dam and west through Railroad Pass.

 Henderson and Las Vegas

-U.S. 93 & 95 combine for 23.2 miles northwest from Boulder City to Downtown Las Vegas.
-The pair start out as a four-lane divided highway, navigating between the River Mountains and McCullough Range through Railroad Pass.
+U.S. 93/95 combine for 23.2 miles northwest from Boulder City to Downtown Las Vegas.
+Joining Interstate 11, U.S. 93/95 navigate between the River Mountains and McCullough Range through Railroad Pass.
 Construction to upgrade the road to Interstate 11 included replacing the lone traffic light for a casino with an interchange.

-Less than a mile from Railroad Pass, where U.S. 93 & 95 pass over Paradise Hills Drive, the pair combine with Interstate 11.
-Work associated with the Boulder City Bypass (I-11) will seamlessly link this section of freeway with the 12.5 mile bypass to the southeast.
-I-11/515 otherwise overlays U.S. 93 & 95 northwest through Henderson, with exit numbers using the mileposts of U.S. 95.
+Less than a mile from Railroad Pass, where U.S. 93/95 pass over Paradise Hills Drive, the two routes combined with Interstate 515.
+Work associated with the Boulder City Bypass (I-11) seamlessly linked this section of freeway with the bypass to the southeast.
+I-11 replaced I-515 northwest alongside U.S. 93/95 northwest through Henderson, with exit numbers using the mileposts of I-11/U.S. 93.

-The I-515 freeway directly overlays the original U.S. 93 & 95 alignment to Nevada State Drive (Exit 56), where it curves west away from Nevada 582 (Boulder Highway).
-Boulder Highway bee lines northwest through Henderson as the historic alignment for both U.S. 93 and 95 to Fremont Street, which extended the routes into Downtown Las Vegas.
-I-515 (Oran K. Gragson Freeway) expands to six lanes beyond the split with Nevada 582, angling northwest from McCullough Range toward Las Vegas.
+The Oran K. Gragson Expressway (I-515) directly overlayed the original U.S. 93/95 alignment to Exit 56 / Nevada State Drive, where it curves west away from SR 582 (Boulder Highway).
+Boulder Highway bee lines northwest through Henderson as the historic alignment for both U.S. 93/95 to Fremont Street, which extended the routes into Downtown Las Vegas.
+I-515 (Oran K. Gragson Freeway) expands to six lanes beyond the split with SR 582, angling northwest from McCullough Range toward Las Vegas.

 Interstate 515 ends at the locally famous Spaghetti Bowl interchange, where I-15, U.S. 93 and U.S. 95 converge west of Downtown.
 Upgrades were made at this exchange by 2000, and it was reconfigured as part of an Interstate 15 reconstruction effort.
 Money for the project was secured for the project in the Intermodal Surface Transportation Efficiency Act of 1991, National Highway System Designation Act of 1995, and Transportation Equity for the 21st Century Act of 1998.

-Beyond the Spaghetti Bowl interchange, U.S. 95 proceeds west along the Oran K. Gragson Freeway to the planned community of Summerlin and north to exit the Las Vegas suburbs at Nevada 157 (Kyle Canyon Road).
-Continuing northwest through Las Vegas Valley, U.S. 95 passes east of Mount Charleston, one of the tallest mountains in Southern Nevada.
-Areas east and north of the four-lane highway fall within Nellis Air Force Range, with restricted access.
-Notably, over two-thirds of Nevada is owned by the federal government, with land administered by the Bureau of Land Management (BLM) or the United States military.
+Beyond the Spaghetti Bowl interchange, U.S. 95 proceeds west along the Oran K. Gragson Freeway to the master planned community of Summerlin and north to exit the Las Vegas suburbs at SR 157 (Kyle Canyon Road).
+Continuing northwest through Las Vegas Valley, U.S. 95 passes east of Mount Charleston, one of the highest mountains in Southern Nevada.
+Areas east and north of the four lane highway fall within Nellis Air Force Range, with restricted access.
+Notably, over two thirds of Nevada is owned by the federal government, with land administered by the Bureau of Land Management (BLM) or the United States military.

 North into Esmeralda County, U.S. 95 traverses the Goldfield Hills to the partially abandoned community of Goldfield.
 The US highway reenters Nye County at Tonopah Summit and the community of Tonopah.
 U.S. 6 (Midland Trail) combines with U.S. 95 west from the Nye County seat for 40.6 miles west through Big Smoky Valley.
 U.S. 6 is the true loneliest road in America, especially since there are no towns of significance for several long expanses.

-U.S. 6 and 95 separate at Coaldale, with U.S. 95 resuming a northward course across the Columbus Salt Marsh west of the Monte Cristo Range.
+U.S. 6/95 separate at Coaldale, with U.S. 95 resuming a northward course across the Columbus Salt Marsh west of the Monte Cristo Range.
 Curving west through the Soda Spring Valley, U.S. 95 reaches Hawthorne, 64 miles after splitting with U.S. 6.
 Areas surrounding the Mineral County seat fall within the Hawthorne Army Depot.

 Walker Lake arises from this desert environment rather unexpectedly.
 U.S. 95 hugs the west shore of the lake for nearly 14 miles.
 Fed by the Walker River from the north, water from the lake is used for irrigation and drinking in the more urbanized areas north of here in Washoe and Douglas Counties.